 - 0.00000000496 BTC per millisecond

 This credits and debits every millisecond to every user with an open position.
-It credits first as "UPL" which is "unrealised" profit and loss, but you have the funds available right away to use in further positions or transfer into your Cash account.
+It credits first as unrealised profit and loss, but you have the funds available right away to use in further positions or transfer into your Cash account.

-The funding accumulates as UPL and is booked into your account log and realised when one of the following events occur:
+The funding is booked into your account log and realised when one of the following events occur:

-2. You hold until the end of the Funding Period, at which point it is booked (occurs every four hours)
+- You hold until the end of the Funding Period, at which point it is booked (occurs at the end of every hour)